elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 });

 // New Platform equivalent
-import { schema } from '@kbn/config-schema';
+import { schema, TypeOf } from '@kbn/config-schema';

-// This object should be exported from your server-side plugin's index.ts file. export const config = {
+export const config = {
   schema: schema.object({
     enabled: schema.boolean({ defaultValue: true }),
     defaultAppId: schema.string({ defaultValue: true }),
     index: schema.string({ defaultValue: '.kibana' }),
     disableWelcomeScreen: schema.boolean({ defaultValue: false }),
-    autocompleteTerminateAfter: schema.number({ min: 1, defaultValue: 100000 }),
+    autocompleteTerminateAfter: schema.duration({ min: 1, defaultValue: 100000 }),
   })
 };

 // @kbn/config-schema is written in TypeScript, so you can use your schema
-// definition to give you a type to use in your plugin code type MyPluginConfig = typeof config.schema
+// definition to create a type to use in your plugin code. export type MyPluginConfig = TypeOf<typeof config.schema>;
 ```

 ### Using New Platform config from a Legacy plugin